mushcatshiro/CS-basics/Software Engineering/aws/compute.md

 reference by IP (IPv4/v6) or another security group.
 Think if of as a port firewall (UFW).
 Inbound/outbound rules are edited separately.
 Security group can be one to many (resource) and limited to same VPC/peered VPC in same region.
-Security group are statefull, a traffic once allowed inbound/outbound is allowed on outbound/inbound.
+Security group are stateful, a traffic once allowed inbound/outbound is allowed on outbound/inbound.

 > when troubleshooting, timeout are usually good indicators of incorrect setup.